Rambalac/ACDDokanNet/Readme.md

 Info
 ----
-Currenly I'm making major update to version 2 which support multiple clouds and can be extended to support clouds other than Amazon Cloud.
+Currently I'm making major update to version 2 which supports multiple cloud accounts and can be extended to support clouds other than Amazon Cloud.
 Just for example I implemented MS OneDrive.
 It will be released as soon as Dokan 2 release and I finish new type of caching that should eliminated most of file updating and big file reading issues.

 Shell Extension
 ---------------